taolati20011/bomberman123/README.md

 # bomberman123
+Basic bomberman gameplay.

-Start with speed 2, number of bomb which can be placed 1, length of bomb 1 Defeat 2 enemies or Reach to the portal to win!
+Start with speed 2, number of bomb which can be placed 1, length of bomb 1 Defeat 2 enemies or Reach to the PORTAL to win the game!

 Can watch demo here:
 https://youtu.be/XqiZtpyjsWw